tektechnologies/Instructor-Prep/301/week_2/class-08/class_8.md

 ## Annoucements

 - Saturday will be somewhat of a catch up day.
+Mary as TA.

 ## Regex review for new code challenge today

 ## Review Code Challenge and Code Review

 - 40 Minutes
-- go through trello add steps to complete
+- go through trello add steps to complete show data from json on the front end.

 ## Second Hour

 ## build out back end as review using the photo unsplash api

+- use notes below to add to server build for unsplash
+- Start with C/P of front end to correlate the weather front end api call to server
+- build server quickly moving through file until server is running then,
+- use thunderclient to build the URL
+- send data to front end
+-

 ```js
 // Any time javascript recognizes an event as taking more than instant time, it
 // can use a promise to wait for the event to finish before handling it